Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

 seems that does not give us a lot of information.

-So let's visit the web the port
+So let's visit the web port

 After testing each of the attacks SSRF,SQLI,PATHtraversal I did not find anything relevant, on the other hand we are able to search for possible routes using gobuster for example